 Wanting to grab a bite to eat during your visit to Disney World’s Magic Kingdom but not sure where?
-If you are short on time and long on things to do and see, your best bet is one of the many Magic Kingdom quick service restaurants.
+If you are short on time and long on things to do and see, your best bet is one of the many quick-service restaurants at Magic Kingdom.
+In fact, when it comes to the best places to eat, Magic Kingdom quick-service eateries deliver both taste and convenience.
 For this Disney World dining guide, we will dig into all the delicious options available for quick service in Magic Kingdom and share a few of our favorites.

 Walt Disney World Quick Service Restaurants

 For those of you who have never visited a Disney theme park before, you might be wondering just what we mean by Disney “quick service” restaurants.
 Also called “fast casual” or “counter service,” eating at quick service restaurants at Disney World involves placing your order with a cast member, picking your order up from the counter or window, and finding a place to sit either inside the restaurant or perhaps somewhere nearby.
 That’s right, these are fast-food restaurants done Disney style.

 Some Disney World quick service restaurants even offer mobile ordering through the Walt Disney World app, meaning that you can skip having to wait in line.
 This is also a great option for those who’d like to keep their face-to-face interactions to a minimum for health and safety reasons.
 But the My Disney Experience app doesn’t just streamline your dining experience.
 This is also where you’ll want to go if you find yourself wondering, “where is the closest fast-food restaurant near me?” as you’re wandering the park.